sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 Once changes are observed in the source, SFTPPlus will start doing the actual transfer of the file's content.

-Multiple files might be created at the source in the same time.
+Multiple files might be created at the source at the same time.
 All of them are observed as soon as they are stable.

 To limit the load to the remote destination, SFTPPlus will only transfer one file at a time.
-Multiple files are not transferred in parallel in the same time.
+Multiple files are not transferred in parallel at the same time.

 All the files detected in the source folder of a transfer are placed into a queue.
 As soon as the current file is transferred, a new file is picked from the queue.

-To thwart erroneous behaviour, SFTPPlus will only keep files into the queue up to 100 000 files.
+To thwart erroneous behaviour, SFTPPlus will only keep files in the queue up to 100 000 files.
 If more files are created and not transferred, the transfer will fail and stop.